 1. First-Time Appointments

-Musculoskeletal complaints are usually self-evident.
-“Patients know if their finger is crooked or if their shoulder is slipping in and out of place,” Dr. Graham says.
-“First-time visits are therefore extremely well-suited for video.”
+Musculoskeletal complaints are usually self-evident—you know if your finger is crooked or if your shoulder is slipping in and out of place.
+Describing symptoms to your doctor and determining next steps can easily take place over video.

 Be prepared to give your orthopedic surgeon as much information as possible: how you injured yourself, how long you have been in pain, and how the injury is limiting your daily routine.
 Your orthopedic surgeon may ask you to perform tasks to assess your range of motion and take a look at your skin, nails, or any lumps or bumps.